domRiddle/ASF/IPC.md

 However, if you decide to change default `localhost` bind addresses to something else, then you're supposed to set proper firewall rules **yourself** in order to allow only authorized IPs to access ASF's IPC interface.
 In addition to doing that, we strongly recommend to set up `IPCPassword`, that will add another layer of extra security.
 You might also want to run ASF's IPC interface behind a reverse proxy in this case, which is further explained below.

+### Can I access ASF API through my own tool or userscript?

+Yes, this is what ASF API was designed for and you can use anything capable of sending a HTTP request to access it.
+Local userscripts follow **[CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)** logic, and we allow access from all resources (`*`) as long as `IPCPassword` is set, as an extra security measure.
+This allows you to set custom `IPCPassword` then execute various authenticated ASF API requests, without allowing potentially malicious scripts to do that automatically (as they'd need to know your `IPCPassword` to do that).

 ### Can I use ASF's IPC behind a reverse proxy such as Apache or Nginx?

 **Yes**, our IPC is fully compatible with such setup, so you're free to host it also in front of your own tools for extra security and compatibility, if you'd like to.
 In general ASF's Kestrel http server is very secure and possesses no risk when being connected directly to the internet, but putting it behind a reverse-proxy such as Apache or Nginx might provide extra functionality that wouldn't be possible to achieve otherwise, such as securing ASF's interface with a **[basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)**.